HMFSharafa/Next-Fit-memory-Allocation-Algorithm/README.md

 - Visualization of memory allocation in real-time.
 - Enhanced error handling and validation.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request for any enhancements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact

 For questions or suggestions, feel free to contact the project maintainer.